The Nimbin HEMP Embassy was created in 1992, along with Nimbin’s annual MardiGrass cannabis law reform rally and gathering.

 The Hemp Embassy Shop

-The Embassy shop in the middle of the tiny village of Nimbin in Northern NSW sells all sorts of hemp products to educate people about what an amazing and useful plant we made illegal.
-Our products include handmade men's and women's clothing, accessories, books, hemp based health and beauty items, smoking gear, in fact anything to do with the plant, including a little grow shop.
+The Embassy funds its work through the shop in the middle of the tiny village of Nimbin in Northern NSW, selling all sorts of hemp products to educate people about what an amazing and useful plant we made illegal.

 The Nimbin Hemp Embassy sponsors the annual Nimbin MardiGrass Cannabis Law Reform Rally.
 MardiGrass is one of the best organised and most peaceful protestivals in Australia.
 The event features an international conference, The Hemposium, which provides cutting edge information on industrial hemp, medicinal cannabis, and drug law reform.
 MardiGrass is a major boost to the local economy and a huge drawcard for Australian and international tourists.

 The Nimbin Hemp Embassy provides the Nimbin community with a tangible presence of the Aquarius Age which initially brought so many to live and visit our community.
 Tourists and local people alike have a colorful and dynamic reminder of the origins of counter-culture and the plethora of other socio-political issues that have evolved as a result of the increase in awareness.

 The Tomato Sauce building has been part of alternative Nimbin since the Aquarius Festival.
 It was inhabited by Graeme Dunstan and Vi Tourle for a period during and after the Aquarius festival, and was later sold to the Community School at a nominal price.
 It became the Community School Annexe, and then a Youth Club.
 Since the Nineties it has been the Nimbin HEMP Embassy.
 Many people who were involved in Aquarius also support the Embassy’s aims, and some are members.